Continuing Education Activity

 A patient with a difficult airway does not preclude any procedures which are medically necessary.
 However, the absolute contraindication to direct laryngoscopy is facial trauma .
 Patients in respiratory distress must have a protected airway to ensure adequate oxygenation and ventilation.
 It is prudent to allow the most experienced personnel present to manage the suspected difficult airway.

 The standard instruments required for any intubation should be available.
 For intubation, the provider will need a laryngoscope handle and blade with proper lighting, a properly-sized endotracheal tube, an air-filled syringe to inflate the cuff, a stylet, and a source of oxygen.
 The gold standard for monitoring endotracheal intubation is end-tidal carbon dioxide monitoring .
 Suction should always be prepared if available.
 Non-paralyzing or depolarizing induction agents such as propofol can be used to determine if the patient can be ventilated before long-acting paralytic agents are administered.
-Non-depolarizing induction agents can be used to perform rapid sequence intubation also; however, these should not be used until it is determined that a patient can be properly ventilated via a bag-valve mask.
+Non-depolarizing induction agents can be used to perform rapid sequence intubation also; however, these should not be used until it is determined that a patient can be properly ventilated via a bag-valve-mask.

 Additional equipment necessary for intubating a difficult airway should be located at the bedside as well.
 This equipment will be dictated by the clinician who is performing the procedure and what is available.
 It is prudent to have a 'difficult airway cart' in any unit where intubations are frequently performed such as the emergency department (ED), intensive care unit (ICU), operating room (OR).
 Options include a video laryngoscope, Combitube, bougies, intubating laryngeal mask airway, intubating stylet, fiber-optic bronchoscope, and an articulating laryngoscope.

 As for any procedure, the patient should be prepared adequately.
 The first step is to have the patient positioned ideally on the bed.
 The body should be located just at the head of the bed so that the occiput is supported on the edge.
 The head is placed in neutral alignment with the vertebral axis, and if the cervical spine is stable, the head is slightly extended to achieve the 'sniffing' position.
-The bed is then placed at the level of the xyphoid process of the provider.
+The bed is then placed at the level of the xiphoid process of the provider.

 If time allows, denitrogenation of the lungs should be performed.
 This is accomplished with 100% oxygen via a facemask for eight vital capacity breaths or three minutes before administration of an induction dose of either propofol or etomidate .
 In a healthy patient, this will allow for 8-10 minutes of safe apnea which is ample time for rapid sequence intubation and for potentially prolonged intubations.
 Pre-oxygenation should always be performed with the optimal end-tidal oxygen being 90% prior to intubation unless there is an absolute contraindication .
-Patients who are obtunded should be mask ventilated with 100% oxygen before any intubation attempt to achieve the same denitrogenation.
+Patients who are obtunded should be mask ventilated with 100% oxygen before any intubation attempts to achieve the same denitrogenation.
 In the obtunded patient, it should be confirmed before mask ventilation that no obstruction is present, and the mouth and posterior pharynx can be examined and suctioned to accomplish this.

 All required equipment should be immediately available at the bedside, and all necessary medications should be drawn up in syringes.
 Reliable intravenous access should be confirmed prior to intubation.